 Here, in the Eucharist, we give God all honour and glory because, and only because, we are latching on to Christ, the only begotten Son of the Father.
-He alone, by making his Sacrifice on the Cross a living reality in the Eucharist, gives us the wonderful opportunity of joining it and thereby of giving God the adequate praise He rightly deserves.
+He alone, by making his Sacrifice on the Cross a living reality in the Eucharist (as we shall see), gives us the opportunity (incredible though it may seem) of giving infinite and therefore adequate praise to the Infinite and Almighty God.

-The Gloria, written as it was in the second century, is a triumphant hymn of praise to the Blessed Trinity, with emphasis on the fact that Jesus is God and on the equality he enjoys with the Father.
+The Gloria, written as it was in the second century, is a triumphant hymn of praise to the Blessed Trinity, putting emphasis on the fact that Jesus is God and on the equality He enjoys with the Father.
 In those days the Church was struggling against the heresy called Gnosticism, a weird heresy drawing bits and pieces together from different religions, and therefore coming up with some very strange explanations as to who Jesus really was.
-The Gloria, as well as being a majestic hymn of praise, was a profession of faith in Jesus as God's Only Begotten Son,
+The Gloria, as well as being a majestic hymn of praise, is a profession of faith in Jesus, the Father's Only Begotten Son and the God-Man who takes away the sins of the world.

-So let the Gloria express our unshakable faith in Jesus and be a breathless effort to praise God as adequately as we humanly can.
+So let the Gloria express our unshakable faith in Jesus and be a breathless effort to praise God as fully as we humanly can, leaving Christ to lift our prayer onto an infinite plane.

-6. THE COLLECT
+7. THE COLLECT

-When you visit friends, you greet them first, tell them that you are sorry for not having sent them a Christmas card or visited them for ages, then you tell them how well they are looking and how much you admire the new velvet curtains.
+When you visit friends, first of all you greet them, tell them that you are sorry for not having sent them a Christmas card or visited them for ages, then you tell them how well they are looking and how much you admire the new velvet curtains.
 Then, when all these niceties are over, you get down to the real business of your visit: you need a helping hand with the baby-sitting or want to borrow a cup of sugar.

 It's a bit, just a bit, like that when we come to Mass.
-We greet the good Lord; tell him how sorry we are at the Penitential Rite for not having been more attentive to what he expects of us; praise him in the Gloria for his wonderful world and more wonderful Self; and then, finally, get around to telling him what we really want.
+We greet the good Lord first of all; then at the Penitential Rite we tell him how sorry we are for neglecting Him a bit, for not having been more attentive to what he expects of us; then we praise him in the Gloria for his wonderful world and more wonderful Self; and then, finally, get around to telling him what we really want, in the Collect.